flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Cracking the RSA layer was never meant to be easy, but since hackers gained access to the Kernel, it would now be possible to reverse engineer it and develop patches that could nullify RSA altogether.
 Lo and behold, this eventually happened and opened the door to the Homebrew community.
 Anyone could now develop programs that could be executed on a modified Xbox without the approval of Microsoft.
 Some groups developed replacements for the original Dashboard which could do more functions, such as executing Linux!

 This, however, required users to modify their BIOS using specialised hardware, which not everyone could do.
-In later years, new exploits were discovered that could easily bootstrap the main hack, one of them consisted in inserting a forged save-game of '007: Agent Under Fire' or 'Splinter Cell' that would generate a buffer overflow to kickstart a homebrew tool that could install a permanent exploit in the hard disk.
-The 'permanent exploit' was possible because the original Dashboard was subject to yet-another buffer overflow using a forged font file [@anti_piracy-pheonix] (note that fonts didn't need to be signed).
+In later years, new exploits were discovered that could easily bootstrap the main hack, one of them consisted of inserting a forged save-game of '007: Agent Under Fire' or 'Splinter Cell' that would generate a buffer overflow to kickstart a homebrew tool that could install a permanent exploit in the hard disk.
+The 'permanent exploit' was possible because the original Dashboard was subject to yet another buffer overflow using a forged font file [@anti_piracy-pheonix] (note that fonts didn't need to be signed).

 #### Modchips {.tab}